-As part of our series on introducing new members of the Student Loan Planner team, I want to introduce Meagan Landress.
-Landress is our newest Student Loan Planner Consultant as of November 2019.
+As part of our series on introducing new members of the Student Loan Planner® team, I want to introduce Meagan Landress.
+Landress is our newest Student Loan Planner® Consultant as of November 2019, and she has a wealth of knowledge when it comes to student loan repayment loopholes.

 Let’s dive in.